-PhD student Alice started her internship in July 2020 while the UK was in lockdown.
+PhD student Alice started her internship at Cambridge Intelligence in July 2020 while the UK was in lockdown.
 She joined us all the way from Cupar, a quiet Scottish market town near St. Andrews.
 With no way for her to join the development team in person, we faced the challenge of having our very first fully-remote intern.

 So now the internship is over, how well does she think we did?
 I caught up with her (remotely, of course) to find out.